walquis/http-class/README.md

 So, this app is a basic example of a TCP/IP client/server architecture.

-[If time, have students try hitting each others' servers from clients on different machines.
-They will need to discover each other's IP addresses...].

 TAKEAWAY:  This is about the simplest client and server we can imagine, but a LOT is going on under the hood!